Notesong/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model and is basically the roadmap to an HTML document.
+It's a JavaScript object representation of each element in a document in a tree format.

 2. What is an event?

+An event is any interaction with a webpage by the user, whether that’s a mouse click, a page scroll, or another action.

 3. What is an event listener?

+An event listener is a piece of code used to ‘listen’ for events.
+That piece of code tells the program what to do when the event happens.

 4. Why would we convert a NodeList into an Array?

+You would convert a NodeList into an array because you want access to other functions an array has but a NodeList doesn’t, like map() and filter().

 5. What is a component?

+A component is a reusable piece of code that can be used on its own (in other words, it doesn’t rely on other parts of the program to work properly) to preform an action.
+A component will generally only do one thing, like put the contents of an array in a certain order.

 ### Git Set up